clean-css/clean-css/README.md

 * `relativeTo` - path to __resolve__ relative `@import` rules and URLs
 * `root` - path to __resolve__ absolute `@import` rules and __rebase__ relative URLs
 * `roundingPrecision` - rounding precision; defaults to `2`; `-1` disables rounding
+* `shorthandCompacting` - set to false to skip shorthand compacting (default is true unless sourceMap is set when it's false)
 * `sourceMap` - exposes source map under `sourceMap` property, e.g. `new CleanCSS().minify(source).sourceMap` (default is false)
 * `target` - path to a folder or an output file to which __rebase__ all URLs